Skip to main content

 Recommended Videos

-Ever since, Akers has been inspired by how she has lived her life.
-And that courage has carried him through his time as a blue-chip recruit to Florida State as the top-ranked running back in the nation and as a second-round draft pick of the Los Angeles Rams and overcoming two torn Achilles tendons.
+Ever since, Akers has been inspired by how his mom has lived her life.
+And that courage has carried him through his time as a blue-chip recruit to Florida State as the top-ranked running back in the nation and a second-round draft pick of the Los Angeles Rams, overcoming two torn Achilles tendons in the NFL, then making the Texans’ roster after being signed to a one-year “prove-it” deal, and starting against the Minnesota Vikings last Sunday.

 A cancer patient told Akers how he’s up to his final of 12 chemotherapy treatments.